• Skip to primary navigation

 Whether you will be traveling in Ireland someday or are looking for a classic Irish dish to serve on St. Patrick’s Day, guest blogger Lianne, who writes about Ireland travel at My Discover Ireland, shares seven traditional Irish foods worth tasting.

 Additionally, if you seek out local cuisine when you travel, check out the rest of our Foods Around the World series.
-We have food guides for China, Dubai, Japan, Latin America, Pakistan, Paris, and Singapore.
+We have food guides for China, Dubai, Japan, Latin America, the Maldives, Pakistan, Paris, and Singapore.

 Disclosure: This list of seven traditional Irish dishes contains some affiliate links.
 When you click on one of these links to make a purchase, I may earn a small commission.
 Of course, this is at no extra cost to you, and I only recommend products and services I would use myself.